“An in-demand spokesman on slowness.” The Wall Street Journal

 “An international spokesman for the concept of leisure.”
 Newsweek

-“A verbal magician, conjuring concepts with no new idea too complex to capture.”
+“A verbal magician, with no new idea too complex to capture.”
 Sydney Morning Herald

 Carl Honoré is an award-winning writer, broadcaster and voice of the Slow Movement.
 His books have been published in 35 languages and landed on bestseller lists around the world.
 His two main-stage TED Talks have together racked up millions of views.

-Carl fronted The Slow Coach on BBC Radio 4 and Frantic Family Rescue on ABC 1 TV in Australia.
-Whether virtual or in person, Carl’s keynotes are dynamic, inspiring, informative and full of humour.
+Carl fronted The Slow Coach on BBC Radio 4.
+Whether virtual or in person, his keynotes are inspiring, informative and funny.
 His audiences range from business leaders to schoolteachers.
 While researching his first book on slowness, Carl got slapped with speeding ticket.

 To thrive in a fast world, you have to slow down.
 Doing so will boost your health and bring more depth, pleasure and meaning to your life.
 It will also make you more efficient, creative, accurate and productive.
 As The Economist concluded: “Forget frantic acceleration.
 Mastering the clock of business is about choosing when to be fast and when to be slow.”
 Using stories and case-studies from around the world, Carl shows how to work, play and live better by unleashing your inner tortoise.